Buga (song): Music video

-The music video for "Buga," directed by TG Omori, was published to YouTube on 22 June 2022, and showcases a celebratory theme, featuring a carnival-like setting shot in Lagos and Abuja.
-The video, featuring Kizz Daniel, Tekno, and skit maker Oga Sabinus, includes vibrant choreography and festive visuals that align with the song's message of enjoyment and success.
+The music video for "Buga," directed by TG Omori, was published to YouTube on 22 June 2022.
+It showcases a celebratory theme, featuring a carnival-like setting shot in Lagos and Abuja.
+The video, featuring a cameo from Oga Sabinus, includes vibrant choreography and festive visuals that align with the song's message of enjoyment and success.
 It amassed over 3.8 million views within just two days.